Everest Base Camp Trek FAQs

 Every corner of Nepal is equally rich in its own culture and tradition.
 One common thing in every ethnic group is females covering their bodies appropriately.
 It applies to foreigners as well.
 However, there are no strict rules for you to dress in full-length cloth while trekking.
 We still suggest you wear knee-length pants and waist-level tops to be safe from people’s lousy targets.

 Namaste, I am Sonam Sherpa, trekking guide is a profession that is carried out by my ancestors and now I am taking it as well.
 I am originally from Everest regions.
 I have summited Mt.
 Ama Dablam, Mt.
 Manaslu, and other trekking peaks.
 I am able to give answer of Frequently Asked Questions (FAQs) of Everest Base Camp Trek.

 Why is tipping necessary?
 What is the standard rate of tipping?

 Tipping reflects a kind gesture.
-It is to thank your guide and porter for keeping you safe and successfully taking you to your destination.
+Thank your guide and porter for keeping you safe and successfully taking you to your destination.
 The standard rate of tipping in trekking is generally 20% of your total trekking cost.
 However, it depends upon you on how much and whom to tip.
-We believe in appreciating hard work performed by the staffs and tipping them with your heart.
+We believe in appreciating the hard work performed by the staff and tipping them with your heart.

 Where can I exchange my money?

-Landing in Kathmandu, you will have a day to do your stuff lie changing money or shopping.
-You can readily find money exchange shops in Thamel and another major touristic area in Kathmandu.
-There might be very fewer chances of recovering money exchange offices in the Everest region.
+Landing in Kathmandu, you will have a day to do your stuff, lie, change money, or go shopping.
+You can readily find money exchange shops in Thamel and another central touristic area in Kathmandu.
+There might be fewer chances of recovering money exchange offices in the Everest region.
 So, we suggest you exchange money in Kathmandu.

 - A Complete Guide to Everest Base Camp Trek